 Learning Resource FAQ

-Cathedral High School, consistent with the school’s Holy Cross mission of educating hearts and minds and the school’s innovative Cathedral 360personalized education program, offers the Learning Resource Center that opened during the 2016-2017 school year!
+Cathedral High School, consistent with the school’s Holy Cross mission of educating hearts and minds, offers the Learning Resource Center that opened during the 2016-2017 school year!

 Designed to meet the needs of students with diagnosed learning differences, the Learning Resource Center and a new full-time director work with students and parents to develop an individualized education plan based upon the student’s needs.
 Below are some anticipated or actual questions about the program, with answers to them.